someengineering/resoto.com/docs/how-to/security/find-and-delete-unused-aws-iam-access-keys.md

 ## Prerequisites

-This guide assumes that you have already [configured Resoto to collect AWS resources](../../getting-started/configuration/cloud-providers/aws.md).
+This guide assumes that you have already [installed](../../getting-started/installation/index.md) and configured Resoto to [collect AWS resources](../../getting-started/configuration/cloud-providers/aws.md).

 ## Finding Unused Access Keys